skshetry/cayman-blog/index.md

 ---
 Hi, I'm Saugat Pachhai, currently pursuing a computer engineering in Paschimanchal Engineering Campus,IOE, Nepal.
 I have interest in Robotics, Automation and Computers.
 I develop mostly in C, C++ and Python.

-I am thinking of posting my few posts here in the coming d
+I am thinking of posting my few posts here in the coming days.